List of Chief Ministers, Governors

 A. Pawan Kumar Chamling has the served the longest as the Chief Minister of Sikkim from 1994 to 2019.
 Naveen Patnaik of Odisha is the second longest served Chief Minister of state in India and he served as the Chief Minister of Odisha.

-Veranda RACE’s Triumphants
+Veranda RACE’s Bank Triumphants